nuejs/nue/packages/nuejs.org/docs/content-syntax.md

 1. **Create complex layouts with pure content**: There's literally zero bloat or extra markup needed to achieve advanced layouts such as **flex** or **grid**.
 Your design system’s CSS components handle the layout, keeping your Markdown clean and focused on content.

-2. **Supports rich, flexible designs**: You can easily render complex, visually engaging layouts like **bento-style cards** that mix videos, images, and text—**optionally enhanced** with scripting and motion.
+2. **Supports rich, flexible designs**: You can easily render complex, visually engaging layouts like **bento-style cards** that mix videos, images, and text — **optionally enhanced** with scripting and motion.
 This flexibility allows you to create stunning, content-rich sections that work seamlessly across devices, without touching a line of HTML.

 ### Nesting
 Blocks can be nested to form more complex layouts on your richer marketing and landing pages, giving you the flexibility to create structured, multi-layered content without ever touching HTML.
 For example: